Minimalist Lifestyle Movement: Amazing Things You Need to Know

 What Is Minimalism

 Minimalists focus on experiences rather than stuff.
-Creating great memories with family and good friends is always worth more than the stuff that currently fills most closets and storage units.
+Creating great memories with family and good friends is worth more than the stuff that currently fills most closets and storage units.

 So, what does minimalism look like?

 There are no laws or standards.
 Minimalism looks different for everybody.
-It takes practice to find out what works for you.
-Trial and error to learn what people and objects add value to your life and what does not.
+It takes practice to find out what works for you—trial and error to learn what people and objects add value to your life and what does not.

-Most importantly it takes experience and practice to learn what people and objects to limit or eliminate from your life.
+Most importantly, it takes experience and practice to learn what people and objects to limit or eliminate from your life.
 Expelling the life force robs the stress and chaos that accompanies them.

 You become more aware of how you spend the time and space you occupy and work hard to extract value from them.

-Minimalists place an emphasis on belongings because we believe that what we own greatly affects all other aspects of our lives.
-It turns out research proves this to be true.
+Minimalists emphasize belongings because we believe that what we own significantly affects all other aspects of our lives.
+Research proves this to be true.

 Author Tisha Morris refers to clutter as “stagnant energy”.
 She says, “where there’s clutter in your home, there will be clutter in [you] — either physically, mentally or emotionally.” – miadanielle.com